MOVIE RECCOS, MOVIES

 10. The Lady Vanishes (1938)

-Similar to The 39 Steps, The Lady Vanishes is a relaxed and hugely entertaining British film from Hitchcock.
+Similar to The 39 Steps (1935), The Lady Vanishes is an arguably relaxed and hugely entertaining British film from Hitchcock.
 Of course, the movie consists of a life-or-death scenario, but there’s a playfulness in the way Hitchcock unfolds the narrative.
-In fact, the master’s witty visual and narrative flourishes only got better in his American movies.
-The initial narrative stretch of The Lady Vanishes feels like a screw-ball comedy as a rich, young lady named Iris (Margaret Lockwood), vacationing in Europe meets a kind old lady, who is also a British national.
-The old woman Miss Froy (May Whitty) seems to be a governess.
+Sidebar, Hitch’s witty visual and narrative flourishes only got better in his subsequent American films.

-They board a train at a central European town alongside few other British tourists.
-Gilbert (Michael Redgrave), the musicologist, is the most enchanting lad among the fellow travelers.
+They board a train at a central European town alongside a few other British tourists.
+Gilbert (played by Michael Redgrave), the musicologist, is the most enchanting lad among the fellow travelers.
 He helps Iris when she discovers that the old lady is missing.
 What’s more alarming is that no one else in the train acknowledges that the old woman ever existed.
 Soon, the duo uncover a powerful political conspiracy.
 Apart from Hitchcock’s clever aesthetics, The Lady Vanishes offers a glimpse into the era’s geopolitical issues.

 9. Notorious (1946)

-Alfred Hitchcock’s tense spy thriller revolves around Alicia Huberman (Ingrid Bergman), daughter of a captured Nazi Germany agent.
-She is approached by the cool and charismatic FBI agent Devlin (Cary Grant) to infiltrate a secret Nazi spy ring in Rio de Janeiro, Brazil.
+Alfred Hitchcock’s tense spy thriller revolves around Alicia Huberman (played by Ingrid Bergman), daughter of a captured Nazi Germany agent.
+She is approached by the cool and charismatic FBI agent Devlin (played by Cary Grant) to infiltrate a secret Nazi spy ring in Rio de Janeiro, Brazil.
 The FBI agent and freshly recruited spy’s relationship gets complex as they fall in love.
-Besides, a certain menace lurks in the shadows for this love-struck couple.
-Notorious isn’t a well accomplished suspense thriller like Hitchcock’s North by Northwest.
-Some of the character motivations and plot developments seem too contrived.
+Further, a certain menace lurks in the shadows for this love-struck couple.
+Yikes.

-Yet Hitchcock’s primary intention with Notorious is to explore the tension in the relationship between Alicia and Delvin.
-The whole espionage story simply comes across as mere window-dressing.
-And actually this isn’t a bad thing.
-In fact, writer Ben Hecht’s keen characterizations, Bergman & Grant’s phenomenal performances plus Hitchcock’s intrepid visual flourishes make Notorious a brilliantly layered work about love, trust and deception.
+Notorious isn’t a well accomplished suspense thriller like Hitchcock’s North by Northwest (1959).
+Some of the character motivations and plot developments seem contrived. et Hitchcock’s primary intention with Notorious is to explore the tension in the relationship between Alicia and Delvin, and this is accomplished.
+The whole espionage story comes across as mere window-dressing, but this isn’t a bad thing.
+In fact, writer Ben Hecht’s keen characterizations, then Bergman and Grant’s phenomenal performances, and of course, Hitchcock’s intrepid visual flourishes make Notorious a brilliantly layered work about love, trust, and deception.
 It was a technical masterpiece for its time.
-Another intriguing aspect of the film is Claude Rains’ idiosyncratic villain Alex Sebastian
+Also keep a look-out for actor Claude Rains’ idiosyncratic villain Alex Sebastian.
+Intriguing!

 8. Strangers On A Train (1951)